Federal Update: Congress is Failing Our Farmers.

 Hello,

-My name is (your name), I am contacting you as your constituent because I am appalled at seeing the federal government going back on the commitments they’ve made, especially to farmers.
-I am deeply concerned about how the Executive Branch’s reckless orders are indiscriminately harming all of us.
+My name is (your name), and I am a constituent of Rep./Sen. (your member of Congress).
+I am calling because I am appalled at seeing the federal government going back on the promises they’ve made to the people, especially to farmers.
 When our farmers suffer ALL of us feel that pain at the grocery store.

 A Few Impacts We’ve Heard, So Far…